paoloitaliani/Text-Classification/README.md

 array([[0.9372179 , 0.00156908, 0.03411338, 0.00319328, 0.00143703,
         0.00519146, 0.0081101 , 0.00261615, 0.00655169]], dtype=float32)
 ```
 As we can see the first element of the vector has the highest value, so the document is going to be classified to the first class.
+The confidence level is also very high so we are making a reliable prediction.

 ```python
 >>> y_test[45:46]